 Occasionally, accidents will occur on your clinical rotation at the clinical site.
 Should a student, patient, or other staff member be injured as a result of an accident involving a student, the student must comply with all accident and injury protocols established at the institution.
-If you have a needle-stick injury, or other work related injury, go directly to the emergency department or employee health office to receive the proper treatment and follow-up care.
+If you have a needle-stick injury, or other work-related injury, first wash wound immediately, then go directly to the emergency department or employee health office to receive the proper treatment and follow-up care.
 It may also be required that students follow up with the Risk Management Department of the individual institution as well as any other offices deemed appropriate by the preceptor or institution.
 The student has the right to refuse the recommended clinical site medical treatment.

-The student must report the incident on the Pace safe mobile app and upload any supporting documents including their phone number.
+The student must report the incident on the Pace safe mobile app, to the course coordinator and upload any supporting documents including their phone number within 48 hours.
 If the student seeks medical care, they should also report the incident to Pace security by calling (212) 346-1800.